I love the Big Island. You get a more more diverse experience than any of the other islands.

 Dolphin Bay for reasonably priced hotel with a full kitchen.
 Only downside is no AC which you sometimes want, if only to pull the humidity from the air.
 Most of the time this isn’t a problem.

-Recommended food: Hilo Bay Cafe, Sombat’s (Thai), Don’s Grill (local food with great pies), Pescatore (classic Italians) Paolo’s Bistro (chef owner Tuscany food, friendly staff), Cafe Pesto (one of two)
+Recommended food: Hilo Bay Cafe, Sombat’s (Thai), Don’s Grill (local food with great pies), Pescatore (classic Italians) Paolo’s Bistro (chef owner Tuscany food, friendly staff).
+The first time we ate at the Cafe Pesto we had an excellent meal.
+The second visit was just ok.

 You have to visit the Hawaii Volcanoes National Park.
 In this area you should expect the temperature to be 10-20 F less than the rest of the island, and you should expect constant rain when you visit the volcanoes.
 Beside hiking you should stop at the Volcano Art Center.